-Fast forward 60 days later and Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”
+Fast forward 60 days later, Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”

 In Blackbaud’s case, their data breach event has affected 6 million people so far, including my alma mater, The University of Dayton.

-With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness trainings) and still click on actual phishing emails.
+With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness training) and still click on actual phishing emails.

 My advice to consumers and small businesses is a heightened awareness of phishing emails, unfamiliar links and attachments, and to reconsider the information that is being shared on social media.